 In early 2019, we gasped in amazement as we realized CATS has been around for 50 years, and then began to figure out how to commemorate this amazing landmark.
 The first thing we did was plan a blow-out party to celebrate.
 Eighty-five long-time and new members, guests and alums spent the evening dancing, eating and getting acquainted or reacquainted at the Corinthian Yacht Club.
 No anniversary celebration would be complete without a commemorative gift, so special 50th Anniversary mugs were given to all current CATS members.

 An historic announcement was made: Effective September 1, 2019, the name Chicago Advertising Tennis Society would be changed to Chicago Area Tennis Society to accurately reflect who we are today.
 It was explained that “keeping the acronym CATS was a must, so switching “Area” for “Advertising” made that easy.
 We are grateful to the advertising people who formed CATS, and appreciate its colorful history, but we’re not only looking back, we’re looking forward.
-We want to create an organization and a culture in which and a culture in which our newest, youngest members and future members to feel welcome.
+We want to create an organization and a culture in which our newest, youngest members and future members feel welcome.
 They are the future of CATS, the people who will keep it going for another 50 years.”